BUDGET 2023: Windfall tax or surplus ‘will fund further inflation measures if required’

+Ministers Michael McGrath and Paschal Donohoe deliver Budget 2023 in the Dail on Tuesday

-Ireland’s Finance Minister has said that a windfall tax or surplus will be used to fund any further cost-of-living measures that may be needed.
+FINANCE Minister Paschal Donohoe has said that a windfall tax or surplus will be used to fund any further cost-of-living measures that may be needed.

-The minister was speaking on Tuesday evening after he and Public Expenditure Minister Michael McGrath officially unveiled Budget 2023 in the Irish parliament’s lower house.
+The minister was speaking on Tuesday evening after he and Public Expenditure Minister Michael McGrath officially unveiled Budget 2023 in Dail Éireann.

 In what is one of Ireland’s most significant budgets in years, the pressure has been on the coalition government to get the balance right as bills for energy, fuel, groceries and housing soar.